Skip to main content

 Is Mailock Free Really Free?

 Yes.
-You can send 5 secure emails per month and receive unlimited secure replies without paying.
+You can send a limited number of secure emails each month and receive secure replies without paying.
 No credit card required.

 Mailock's Q&A challenge is easy to complete.